keithalewis/math/ross.md

 The definition of arbitrage as $A_0 > 0$ and $A_j\ge 0$ thereafter is insufficient.
 Traders and risk managers will consider ${\|A_0\| = \|-\Gamma_0\cdot X_0\| \le \|\Gamma_0\|\|X_0\|}$.
-The "arbitrage" will not be considered if the left-hand side gain is small compared the the right-hand side estimated cost of setting up the initial hedge.
+The "arbitrage" will not be considered if the left-hand side gain is small compared the right-hand side estimated cost of setting up the initial hedge.

 We completely ignore the entities involved in trading.
 Different counterparties may have to pay different prices or additional side fees for the same instrument depending on their credit worthiness.